 If you’re concerned about your child having delayed or arrested puberty, talk to them, explaining that you think they should see their GP and offer to make an appointment for them.
 Your teenager may wish to go alone or to have you there for support.

 If your child shows one symptom, you should book an appointment with your GP as soon as possible.
-If they’re experiencing two or more symptoms, you should request an urgent referral to a consultant.
+Or, if they’re experiencing two or more symptoms, you should request an urgent referral to a consultant.

 If symptoms are severe or occur suddenly, you should take your child to an emergency department or call 999.